 Hire fintech developers to build powerful software that will disrupt the market, improve the financial services system and bring your business to the next level.Contact us

 “Working with you guys has been fantastic.
 The level of expertise of your development team is as good as the people that we get in the UK.
-You’ve got a fantastic talent base of programmers over there in Ukraine.
+You’ve got a fantastic talent base of programmers.
 It’s more challenging to find people of that quality in the UK.”

 The first step of Relevant's hiring process is a thorough resume review.
 Then, our recruiter invites the best fintech software specialists to a video interview to tell them more about the company and assess their soft skills.

 We also test each fintech professional's English language knowledge.
 Our experienced in-house English teacher helps us ensure that only specialists who can communicate in English well will join your fintech development projects.

 At the third stage of the hiring process, our project managers and senior tech specialists evaluate the hard skills of fintech software developers.
 In most cases, we give them some practical tasks to check whether the candidates can "walk the walk."

 At the fourth stage, Relevant’s team provides you with a list of fintech developers who can meet your requirements.
 After interviewing them, you choose those you think will make the best match for your current project.

 Our team consists of experienced software engineers with deep tech expertise and profound fintech knowledge.
 Just tell us about your project, and we will find you the right expert!